gloriama/gloriama.github.io/README.md

 ## Acknowledgments

 I used Stephen Grider's [React/Redux starter repo](https://github.com/StephenGrider/ReduxSimpleStarter) to get set up.
 It includes the barebones of a React/Redux app and all the Webpack and Babel configuration needed to get off the ground.
 Definitely check it out if you are new to React/Redux and want to create your own app!

+I also heavily referenced [Hahnbi Sun](https://github.com/hahnbi)'s styling from a project named [Battle Code](https://github.com/Dexterous-Rambutan/battle-code).
+I have copied gratuitously as a form of education, and styling will diverge significantly as this repo progresses.